 - Participation rate.
 This is the percentage of an index’s positive price movement used to calculate the crediting rate, subject to the cap.
 If the S&P 500 returns 10 percent and the participation rate is 90 percent, the interest credited would be based upon 90 percent of that return, or 9 percent.
 The participation rate may also be subject to change.

 The combination of these three factors means that gains in the index are limited in order to maintain a floor against possible losses.
 And so, the account never really enjoys the full measure of an index’s gains.

 Assume that the cap for an IUL policy is 10 percent, the floor is 0 percent, and the participation rate is 100 percent — very favorable parameters.
 The following chart shows the S&P 500 Index returns from 1975 through 2019 (excluding dividends).
 As you can see, the upside potential would have been frequently limited, while the downside protection would have been much less frequent.
 Any performance above the cap line would have been lost, and any losses below the floor line reflect the benefit of downside protection.

-Over this 45-year period, there were 25 years when the returns were greater than the cap of 10 percent.
-The total return given up was over 288 percent.
-There were only 10 years when the returns were less than the floor of 0 percent.
-The total loss protected was just over 121 percent.
+Over this 42-year period, there were 24 years in which the returns were greater than the 10 percent cap.
+The total return given up was over 278 percent.
+There were only nine years when the returns were less than the floor of 0%.
+The total loss protected was just over 110 percent.
 Also, keep in mind that the index values used here do not include dividends, which have historically been a significant portion of the S&P 500 Index annual returns.